nFrechen/rpi3-hotspot/README.md

 # rpi3-hotspot

-Turns a Raspberry Pi 3 into a configurable access point.
+Turns a Raspberry Pi 3 into a configurable access point with network bridge to UMTS Stick at eth1.

 ## How this works